BingSu12/LT-LDA/README.txt

-- ChaLearn --- For the 100-dimensional frame-wide features provided in "https://bitbucket.org/bfernando/videodarwin" (described in "B. Fernando, E. Gavves, J. O. M., A. Ghodrati, and T. Tuytelaars,¡°Modeling video evolution for action recognition,¡± CVPR, 2015."), we use the proposed LT-LDA to reduce the dimension to 45 and employ rank pooling and the SVM classifier to perform classification in the subspace.
+- ChaLearn --- For the 100-dimensional frame-wide features provided in "https://bitbucket.org/bfernando/videodarwin" (described in "B. Fernando, E. Gavves, J. O. M., A. Ghodrati, and T. Tuytelaars,Â¡Â°Modeling video evolution for action recognition,Â¡Â± CVPR, 2015."), we use the proposed LT-LDA to reduce the dimension to 45 and employ rank pooling and the SVM classifier to perform classification in the subspace.
 Data available at './datamat/' and part of the code for rank pooling are adapted from the data and code by Basura Fernando "https://bitbucket.org/bfernando/videodarwin".
 We have provided an organized version of the features: https://pan.baidu.com/s/1mjkonfeJMojoUGnMNYpXpw

   Dependency:
      vlfeat-0.9.18